Laís Souza

-Laís da Silva Souza (born on December 13, 1988) is a Brazilian former artistic gymnast and aerial skier.
+Laís da Silva Souza (born December 13, 1988) is a Brazilian former artistic gymnast and aerial skier.
 Souza represented Brazilian gymnastics team internationally from 2003 to 2008 and helped the Brazilian team qualify for two Summer Olympic Games.
 In 2013, she took up the winter sport of freestyle skiing, and qualified in the aerials event for the 2014 Winter Olympics, but was paralyzed in an accident during training weeks before the Olympics.

 Gymnastics career

 2003–2004

 Lais da Silva Souza's first important competition on the Brazilian team was in the 2003 Pan American Games, where Brazil placed third in team competition, behind Team USA and Team Canada.
 That same year, in the 2003 World Artistic Gymnastics Championships, she was on the Brazilian team that qualified for the 2004 Summer Olympics.
 Team Brazil placed eighth overall in the 2003 World Artistic Gymnastics Championships.
 In her first Olympic Games, Team Brazil place ninth overall and da Silva Souza scored 9.387 on vault, 8.762 on bars, 9.375 on beam and 8.675 on floor.